hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `managed_outbound_ips` - (Optional) Count of desired managed outbound IPs for the cluster load balancer.
 Must be in the range of [1, 100].

-* `outbound_ip_prefixes` - (Optional) Desired outbound IP Prefix resources for the cluster load balancer.
+* `outbound_ip_prefixes_ids` - (Optional) The ID of the outbound Public IP Address Prefixes which should be used for the cluster load balancer.

-* `outbound_ips` - (Optional) Desired outbound IP resources for the cluster load balancer.
+* `outbound_ip_address_ids` - (Optional) The ID of the Public IP Addresses which should be used for outbound communication for the cluster load balancer.

-The following attributes are exported:

-* `effective_outbound_ips` - The outcome of the specified arguments.

 ---